-Further, under the Law of the PRC on Donations for Public Welfare ("Donation Law"), donations are to be made voluntarily and gratis.
-Any monetary or goods contributions that are made as donations but with commercial purpose of seeking economic benefits or transaction opportunities will be seen as commercial bribes.
-The Anti-Commercial Bribery Provisions also provides that business operators shall not provide gifts in the form of cash or articles to counterparties, except for small-amount advertising gifts in accordance with business practices.
+It is important to note that under the Law of the PRC on Donations for Public Welfare (the "Donation Law"), donations are to be made voluntarily and gratis.
+Any monetary or goods contributions that are made as donations but with the commercial purpose of seeking economic benefits or transaction opportunities will be seen as commercial bribes.
+42 The Anti-Commercial Bribery Provisions also provide that business operators shall not provide gifts in the form of cash or articles to counterparties, except for small-amount advertising gifts in accordance with business practices.
+43